News KrakenD CE v2.10 released with new Docker official image, LRU cache, and more

 The username to connect to Redis

-Best practices for Redis connection pool management
+Best practices for Redis connection management

 • Set realistic timeouts and limits: Use appropriate values for timeouts and connection limits to prevent overloading Redis and ensure smooth operations during peak traffic.